 “Many may jump to the conclusion that a religious studies degree adequately prepares only those students who are seeking to one day be involved in ministry.
 On the contrary, courses offered in the religious studies department not only give students the opportunity to explore belief, but they also provide students with knowledge and understanding that is applicable in every aspect of life."

 Religious studies majors are encouraged to tailor their course selections to their personal interests.
 The credit-hour requirement for the religious studies major allows students to earn a double major or add a minor.
-The department also offers an increasingly popular minor.
+The department offers a popular minor that compliments a range of other fields of study, including Communications, Business, History, Political Science, Psychology and others.

-The Department of Religious Studies offers a diverse set of courses, beginning with the Introduction to Religious Studies class, which explores what religion is and its impact on the past and present.
+The Department of Religious Studies offers a diverse set of courses, beginning with an introductory course on Religion in a Global Context.
 Other introductory-level courses examine the Hebrew and Christian scriptures, as well as Islam, Buddhism and Hinduism, among others.
 Upper-level courses open the door to further study at a deeper level, including specific aspects of the Bible, the history of Christianity from the time of Jesus to the present, the intersection of religion and science, or religion and politics in a global context.
 You can explore the life of Muslims in America, read the Qur’an, examine the role of religion in environmental issues, or learn how people interpret their sacred texts to form their lives.
 Other courses focus on specific religions and contemporary issues.

 Students also may pursue independent study and research projects with a faculty mentor.
 Such collaborations have garnered local and national recognition; a recent project won awards from the regional section of the American Academy of Religion for best student paper, and another was presented at the National Conference on Undergraduate Research.
 In addition, a number of semester and winter term study abroad programs give you the chance to learn while you travel.
 Programs are usually led by an Elon or faculty from another institution.